The 20 Healthiest Foods to Eat for Breakfast

 Don't eat eggs or dairy?
 Almond butter is an excellent alternate source of protein, and it's filled with monounsaturated fat (one of the good fats).
 Plus, as Giovinazzo points out, "it's really delicious spread on whole grain bread or paired with a banana or an apple."

-Nutritionally, almond butter is comparable to peanut butter, and they each have about 100 calories per tablespoon.
+Nutritionally, almond butter is comparable to peanut butter; each have about 100 calories per tablespoon.
 Almond butter contains slightly less saturated fat, though—a definite point in its favor, even for people who aren't allergic to peanuts.

 A word of caution: Whole flaxseeds will pass through your body without being digested, so be sure to buy them ground or grind them yourself with a coffee or spice grinder.

-Strawberries are good for your ticker, too.
-A 2013 study found that women were less likely to have a heart attack over an 18-year period if they ate more than three servings of strawberries or blueberries per week.
+Strawberries are good for your heart, too.
+One study found that women were less likely to have a heart attack over an 18-year period if they ate more than three servings of strawberries or blueberries per week.
 (Strawberries, like blueberries, are a good source of anthocyanins.)

 Of course, loading coffee up with cream and sugar may erase any potential benefits.
 So skip the fancy flavored drinks, and stick with skim milk.